Have you ever seen those stunning paintings made by acrylic paint pouring paint and wondered how they are made?

 3) Use tools like straws and sticks to move the paint around and create interesting patterns.

-4) Allow the painting time to dry before adding any final touches or finishing with a sealant.
+4) Allow the painting time to dry before adding final touches or finishing with a sealant.
 Experiment with different color combinations and manipulation techniques for unique results every time!

 Creating Your Painting